-PM Modi Interacts With Country's Top Gamers
+PM Modi interacts with country's top gamers

 “What are these steps?
 How do we navigate through it and choose the best approach for success?
 Take swachhata as an example, the game theme could revolve around cleanliness and every child should play this game.
 Youngsters should embrace Indian values and understand their true significance,” he said.

 They also engaged on issues concerning gambling versus gaming while discussing the participation of women in the gaming industry.
-(Agencies)
+(PTI)